 Christine Rathbun Ernst

 Christine Rathbun Ernst is a writer-poet-performer who performs her work regularly on stage and at local open mics.
 Her acclaimed one-woman show, Reconstruction, or How I Learned to Pay Attention, has been performed all over New England, and two of her plays were named Massachusetts Cultural Council Grant Finalists.
+She spent the summer of 2011 at Cotuit Center for the Arts’ Black Box Theater performing The Further Adventures of a Fat Ass Cancer Bitch, and this summer she’ll be back at the same venue with The Fat Ass Cancer Bitch Goes Shopping.
 Christine lives in Sandwich with her daughters, Marney and Julia, and her husband, the sculptor Michael Ernst.

 Steve graduated from Rhode Island College with a Bachelor's degree in music and attended Berklee College of music to study composition and jazz guitar.
 He played all over the Boston area with the original folk/pop group, "The Groovy Nobodies" in the 1990's.
 He now plays guitar and sings with the soul / funk trio, "Felonious Funk" and the jazz / pop duo, "Two Cool".
 Steve has written over 200 compositions and sells his music on various stock music web-sites.
 Inspired by his daughter Vanessa's ability with the instrument, the Ukulele has recently become his favorite new instrument to play.
 Steve's goal with the Songwriting Collective and the Ukulele orchestra is to give folks with various degrees of ability a chance to express their art through playing, singing, writing, humor and fun.
 Visit him on-line! www.feloniousfunk.net